 As for other service personnel, tip cab drivers 15% of the fare; tip skycaps at airports at least $1 per bag ($2–$3 if you have a lot of luggage); and tip hairdressers and barbers 15% to 20%.

 Toilets -- You won’t find many public toilets or restrooms on the streets in New York City, but they can be found in hotel lobbies, bars, restaurants, museums, department stores, and railway and bus stations.
 Large hotels and fast-food restaurants are often the best bet for clean facilities.
+And since there's a Starbucks every few blocks, that's become a pit stop for many travelers.

 Public restrooms are available at the visitor centers in Midtown (1560 Broadway, btw.
 46th and 47th sts.; and 810 Seventh Ave., btw.
 52nd and 53rd sts.).
 You can find relief at the New York Public Library’s main building on Fifth Avenue just south of 42nd Street.
 Grand Central Terminal, at 42nd Street between Park and Lexington avenues, also has clean restrooms.
 There are staffed bathrooms open from early in the morning until fairly late at night in the Times Square subway station (closer to Seventh Ave.).
 Your best bet on the street is Starbucks or another city java chain—you can’t walk more than a few blocks without seeing one.
 The big chain bookstores are good for this, too.
 You can also head to hotel lobbies (especially the big Midtown ones) and department stores such as Macy’s and Bloomingdale’s.
 On the Lower East Side, stop into the Lower East Side BID Visitor Center, 54 Orchard St., between Hester and Grand streets (weekdays 9:30am–5:30pm, weekends 9:30am–4pm).